golanlevin/60-212/2026/assignments/assignment_2.md

 ![Rect loop](https://raw.githubusercontent.com/golanlevin/60-212/main/openprocessing_images/rect-loop-demo.gif)

-(**2 hours**) In this mini-project, you will explore visual rhythm, by creating a seamlessly looping, animated GIF using computationally generated graphics.
+(**2 hours**) In this project, you will explore visual rhythm, by creating a seamlessly looping, animated GIF using computationally generated graphics.
 In addition to the code-based project [presented on OpenProcessing](https://openprocessing.org/class/107236/#/c/107371), you are also expected to **post** your exported GIF to the `#26-rhythm-loop` channel of our Discord, along with a brief **writeup** about your design.
 Use [this OpenProcessing slot](https://openprocessing.org/class/107236/#/c/107371) to host your project.

 This is a mini-project, so please **SKETCH FIRST** and **KEEP IT SIMPLE**.
 There are several important constraints: